HL7/US-Core/input/pagecontent/sdoh.md

 -->
 <div markdown="1" class="new-content">

 This US Core Social Determinant of Health (SDOH) Guidance Page has been added in response to  United States Core Data for Interoperability (USCDI) V2 updates that the Office of the National Coordinator (ONC) published by the Office of the National Coordinator (ONC) in July of 2021.
-The new data classes include:
+The new data elements include:
 - SDOH Assessments
 - SDOH Goals
 - SDOH Interventions
 - SDOH Problems/Health Concerns

-This page documents how the US Core Profile can be use to represent these classes.
+This page documents how the US Core Profile can be use to represent these elements.

 </div>

 ### Purpose and Intent

-The intent of adding these SDOH data classes to US Core is to be able to use US Core Profiles along with a defined set of FHIR RESTful interactions to represent and access SDOH patient data.
+The intent of adding these SDOH data elements to US Core is to be able to use US Core Profiles along with a defined set of FHIR RESTful interactions to represent and access SDOH patient data.
 This is in contrast to the [SDOH Clinical Care](http://hl7.org/fhir/us/sdoh-clinicalcare/) HL7 Implementation Guide.
 This guide was developed by the [Gravity Project](https://hl7.org/gravity) and documents the orchestration of SDOH data capture and related interventions and how it is represented using FHIR.
 US Core Profile span across use cases and thus less constrained, but they form backbone for the SDOH Clinical Care Profiles.
-Many of the additions to US Core Profiles to meet the SDOH data class requirements are based on the efforts by the Gravity led project.
-In the following sections the interrelation between the SDOH classes is summarized and how each class in represented in US Core documented.
+Many of the additions to US Core Profiles to meet the SDOH data element requirements are based on the efforts by the Gravity led project.
+In the following sections the interrelation between the SDOH elements is summarized and how each element is represented in US Core documented.

 ### SDOH Activities

-The figure below shows how the SDOH classes are inter-related:
+The figure below shows how the SDOH elements are inter-related:

 - **SDOH Assessment**: SDOH Assessments represent the recording of SDOH assessment screening tools and other questionnaires as well as individual clinical observations.
 These assessments are represented by the [US Core Social History Assessment Observation Profile] and [US Core Screening Response Observation Profile]
 - **SDOH Problems/Health Concerns**: Identifying a Social Determinants of Health-related condition (for example, homelessness) is represented by the [US Core Condition Profile].